dvfrancis/craftr/TESTING.md

 - All JavaScript code was tested using [JSHint](https://jshint.com/).

-- I did not need to use JavaScript in this project, except for the provision of Bootstrap Toast messages.
+- I did not need to use JavaScript in this project, apart for the provision of Bootstrap Toast messages.

 ### Python

-- Click to view the [Python Validation Report](documentation/validation/python/).
+- Click to view the [Python Validation Report](documentation/validation/python/python-validation-report.pdf).

 - All Python code was tested using [CI Python Linter](https://pep8ci.herokuapp.com/).